fmudrunek/github-slack-pr-notifier/README.md

 Available filters:
 * `authors` - a list of Github usernames.
 If present, the app will only post summaries for pull requests created by the specified users.
 * `include_drafts` - a boolean.
 If `true`, the app will post summaries for draft pull requests.
 If `false`, the app will ignore draft pull requests.
+* `title_regex` - if present, only pull requests with titles that match the regex will be posted.
+Commonly used to filter by e.g. Jira project ticket prefix.
+E.g. `"title_regex": "^EG-"` will only show PRs starting with `EG-`.

 ### How to run
 Before you run the app, make sure you have already setup the `.env` file and the `config.json` file.